285638646/The-experience-of-my-Python-learning/README.md

 ### What is the diffence between *Absolute path* and *Relative path* ?

 The absolute path refers to the path where the file actually exists on the hard disk.
 And the Relative path refers to position relative to one's goal.

+### About common bases in Python.

+There are four commom bases in Python : binary system , octonary number system , decimal system , hexadecimal.